MANAGE User Guide

 Creating Linear Programs

-Step 1: In the Video Details modal, select Linear from Video Details modal, and then click Create New Linear Program.
+Step 1: In the Video Details modal, select Linear from the Video Details modal, and then click Create New Linear Program.

 If you are not satisfied with the Target Duration or the Linear Program Title automatically generated from your video, click on the Pencil icon in the upper right corner of the Program Editor.

-: Advance the play-head by either manually scrubbing or using the player controls.
+Advance the play-head by either manually scrubbing or using the player controls.

 Manual Scrubbing: You may click and drag the blue play head left and right on the video timeline.